 Don’t: Wait until it’s too late to re-engage customers who’ve churned

-Only one in 26 unhappy customers—or about 4 percent—actually take the time to complain about a bad experience.
+Only one in 26 unhappy customers—or about 4% —actually take the time to complain about a bad experience.
 The rest simply churn without ever interacting with your brand again.

-The best way to do this?
-Set up an automatically triggered campaign after a certain period of disengagement to get them back.
-Figure out when your buyers are most likely to respond based on your historical customer data, then send them a campaign at that exact moment.
+How do you do this?
+You could figure out when your buyers are most likely to respond based on your historical customer data, then send them a campaign at that exact moment.
 If they’re completely disengaged after 90 days, for example, your trigger should be well before then.

 Do: Incentivize the decision to return with a discount or offer